sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 - GROMOS: common for biomolecular systems
 - OPLS-AA: optimised for liquid simulations

-These can be applied to many systems, however as mentioned above they should be used with caution.
+These can be applied to many systems, however, as mentioned above, they should be used with caution.
-One way to assess an off-the-shelf is to use it to reproduce some simple, but known, property of the material, e.g. density.
+One way to assess the suitability of an off-the-shelf potential is to use it to reproduce some simple, but known, property of the material, e.g. its density.

 ## Mixing rules

-Generally these off-the-shelf potentials only give the van der Waals potential for the self interaction.
+Generally these off-the-shelf potentials only give the van der Waals potential for a self interaction.
-This is the interaction of a particular atom, with another atom of the same time (e.g. an argon-argon interaction).
+This is the interaction of a particular atom with another atom of the same type, e.g. an argon-argon interaction.
 Therefore, it is necessary to determine how the different atom types **interact with one another**.
-This is achieved through mixing rules, this is the way in which the interaction potentials of different atoms interact with each other.
+This is achieved through the application of mixing rules, providing a way to calculate the interaction potentials of different atoms interacting with each other.

 One of the most common types of mixing rules are the **Lorentz-Berthelot** rules [2, 3].
 These are as follows,